mit-ll/radar-intro/README.md

 ## Windows

+### Download Course

+You can download the course as a ZIP file [here](https://github.com/mit-ll/radar-intro/archive/refs/heads/master.zip).
+After downloading the ZIP archive, extract it to a desired path (referred to later as `<radar-course-path>`).

 ### JupyterLab Installation

 If you have not, first install Python on your system; you can download the Python installer from [here](https://www.python.org/downloads/).